auth0/docs/articles/connections/passwordless/guides/use-sms-gateway-passwordless.md

 contentType: how-to
 useCase: customize-connections
 ---
-# Set Up SMS Gateway for Passwordless Connections
+# Configure SMS Gateway for Passwordless Connections

 This guide will show you how to use a custom SMS gateway to send out your one-time use codes.

-By default, [Passwordless SMS connections](/dashboard/guides/connections/set-up-connections-passwordless) use Twilio to send out one-time use codes, but if you have a custom SMS gateway, you can use that instead.
+By default, [Passwordless SMS connections](/dashboard/guides/connections/set-up-connections-passwordless) use Twilio to send out one-time use codes.
+However, if you have a custom SMS gateway, you can modify your connection to use that instead.

+1. Set up a SMS passwordless connection.
+To learn how, see [Set Up Passwordless Connections](/dashboard/guides/connections/set-up-connections-passwordless).

-1. Get an [Access Token for Management API](/api/management/v2/tokens).
+2. Get an [Access Token for Management API](/api/management/v2/tokens).
 You will need this to make calls to the Management API to update your Passwordless connection.

-2. Use the [GET Connections](/api/management/v2#!/Connections/get_connections) endpoint to retrieve information about the connections associated with your tenant.
+3. Use the [GET Connections](/api/management/v2#!/Connections/get_connections) endpoint to retrieve information about the connections associated with your tenant.
 More specifically, you need to get the ID for your Passwordless SMS connection so that you can use it in a later API call that updates the connection itself.

     Be sure to replace `ACCESS_TOKEN` with the token you obtained in step 1 before making the following call to the Management API: